-Louise Marzinotto, director of St. George's High School in Montreal, puts it this way: "When children are productive, happy and valued, they usually don't get involved in negative activity such as loitering, hanging around.
+Louise Marzinotto, director of St. George's School in Montreal, puts it this way: "When children are productive, happy and valued, they usually don't get involved in negative activity such as loitering, hanging around.
 And they develop self esteem to resist negative peer pressure."

 For Carly Heffernan, 18, who is involved in piano, singing and sports, dramatic productions at Albert College add a different dimension to school.
 Although she isn't leaning toward show business as a career, it's fun to act as different people on stage and, she admits, "since I was little, I have liked the attention."

 Carly lives in nearby Brighton, so she was expecting her parents and some of their friends in the audience.
 So was Suzanne Smith, 17, who's from Cincinnati, Ohio.